 My house has round ceiling registers for the air-conditioning system.
 In the winter, we’d get cold air falling from the registers.
-Rather than put up with the drafts, I sealed the registers with those clear plastic saucers that you put under flowerpots.
-I temporarily glued them in place with White Lightning SEASONSeal Clear Removable Weather Stripping ($15).
+Rather than put up with the drafts, I sealed the registers with those clear plastic saucers that you put under flower pots.
+I temporarily glued them in place with White Lightning SEASONSeal Clear Removable Weather Stripping.
 It’s a rubbery sealant that you apply with a caulk gun and peel off in the spring. — reader James Herrrenknecht

 A Sticky Solution